12 Best AI Tools for Small Business to Boost Growth in 2025

 Pros:

-• AI Agents provide powerful, task-oriented automation
+AI Agents provide automation.

 Cons:

-• High-volume task usage can drive up costs significantly
+High-volume task usage can drive up costs.

-• Advanced security and governance are gated on higher-tier plans
+Advanced security is gated on higher-tier plans.

 6. HubSpot (AI CRM and marketing/sales/service)